Skip NavigationSkip to Primary Content

 While the list is not exhaustive, our veterinarians can help address the following health problems:

-Hormonal disease and disorders: The internal medicine specialists offer consultations on a number of complicated and difficult to manage metabolic diseases including diabetes mellitus and Cushing’s syndrome.
+Hormonal disease and disorders: Our Internal Medicine team offers consultations on complicated and difficult to manage metabolic diseases including diabetes mellitus and Cushing’s syndrome.

 Infectious diseases: We specialize in a variety of both common and uncommon infectious diseases, including Valley Fever, a fungal disease common to Arizona, Ehrlichia, a bacterial disease caused by exposure to ticks, and Aspergillosis, a fungal infection that affects the nose.

-Stomach and intestinal disease: The internal medicine specialists are able to use advanced diagnostic techniques to diagnose and treat a variety of gastrointestinal conditions, including inflammatory bowel disease and protein losing intestinal disease (PLE).
+Stomach and intestinal disease: The Internal Medicine specialists use advanced diagnostic techniques to diagnose and treat a variety of gastrointestinal conditions, including inflammatory bowel disease and protein losing intestinal disease (PLE).

 Immune disorders: We treat a number of different immune mediated diseases including immune mediated anemia and auto-immune thrombocytopenia (platelet destruction).